jquinby/jekyll-now/about.md

 Current reading activity is as follows.

 In progress:
-_From Shadows to Reality: Studies in the Biblical Typology of the Fathers_, Jean Daniélou, SJ
+_Ideas Have Consequences_, Richard Weaver

 On Deck:
-_Ideas Have Consequences_, Richard Weaver
+TBD

 ---
 Some things I'm using for RCIA: